-- In the eyelids: Abnormal growth of the eyelashes such as: Trichiasis and distiquiasis, Meibomian gland dysfunction, inflammation of the eyelids.
+- In the eyelids: Abnormal growth of the eyelashes such as Trichiasis and distichiasis, Meibomian gland dysfunction, inflammation of the eyelids.

-- In the conjunctiva: papillae, follicles, keratinizations, subepithelial fibrosis, conjunctival contraction, foreshortening of fornices, adhesion of the eyelid.
+- In the conjunctiva: papillae, follicles, keratinizations, subepithelial fibrosis, conjunctival contraction, foreshortening of fornices, and eyelid adhesion.

-- In the cornea: Inflammation of the cornea, epithelial defects, ulcers, neovascularization, keratitis, limbitis, conjunctivalization, perforations.
+- In the cornea: Inflammation of the cornea, epithelial defects, ulcers, neovascularization, keratitis, limits, conjunctivalization, perforations.

 For the differential diagnosis, the following must be done:

 - A physical exam

 - Eye exam.